History of AEK Athens F.C.: 1996–97 season

-In the summer of 1996, Bajević left AEK after 8 years, joining Olympiacos and Trochanas anointed his assistant and former player of the club, Petros Ravousis, as his successor.
-At the same time, Vasilios Tsiartas was sold to Sevilla, the contract of Refik Šabanadžović was expired and followed Bajević to Olympiacos, Dimitris Saravakos left and Spyros Ikonomopoulos retired after 19 years at the club.
+In the summer of 1996, Bajević left AEK after 8 years, joining Olympiacos and Trochanas appointed his assistant and former player of the club, Petros Ravousis, as his successor.
+At the same time, Vasilios Tsiartas was sold to Sevilla, Refik Šabanadžović followed Bajević to Olympiacos, Dimitris Saravakos left and Spyros Ikonomopoulos retired after 19 years at the club.
 On the other hand, AEK signed Demis Nikolaidis and Marcelo Veridiano among others.

-AEK played for the Super Cup against Panathinaikos and won at 9–8 at the penalty shoot-out.
-The team had the best attack in the league again, but finished in second place.
+AEK played for the Super Cup against Panathinaikos and won 9–8 on penalties.
+The team had the league's best attack for a second consecutive season, but finished in second place.
 In the UEFA Cup Winners' Cup, AEK eliminated Chemlon Humenné in the first round, Olimpija Ljubljana in the second round and were eliminated in the third round by Paris Saint Germain.
-In the Cup, AEK advanced to the final for the fourth consecutive season against Panathinaikos, where after a goalless game AEK won with 5–3 on penalties and got the trophy.
+In the Cup, AEK advanced to the final for the fourth consecutive season against Panathinaikos, where after a goalless game AEK won with 5–3 on penalties and won the trophy.